-Hydropower is the world's largest source of renewable energy and plays a vital role in reducing the world's dependence on carbon.
-As a renewable energy, it is important that hydropower is also developed sustainably.
+Hydropower plays a vital role in reducing the world's dependence on fossil fuels.
+As a renewable energy, it is essential that hydropower is developed sustainably.

 Hydropower Sustainability Assessment Protocol

-We have played a leading role in the development and implementation of the Hydropower Sustainability Assessment Protocol – a framework for assessing projects against a comprehensive range of social, environmental, technical and economic considerations.
+The Hydropower Sustainability Assessment Protocol offers a framework for assessing hydropower projects against a comprehensive range of social, environmental, technical and economic criteria.

 The protocol was shaped by representatives from governments, commercial and development banks, social and environmental NGOs, and the hydropower sector.

 International Hydropower Association (IHA) played a leading role in the development of the protocol, and continues to act as its management entity, supporting assessments, overseeing training and accreditation, and supporting its governance committee.

 Find out more about the protocol at www.hydrosustainability.org.

 Our Better Hydro initiative showcases proven good practice in sustainable hydropower.

 Our Sustainability Team has developed a compendium of case studies demonstrating excellence in sustainable hydropower development, based on assessments carried out under the Hydropower Sustainability Assessment Protocol.

 The case studies focus on specific aspects of development, such as indigenous people, cultural heritage, economic viability, and water quality (23 topics are covered in total).
 Read more.